Marlon Ramírez

-Marlon Ramirez (born 17 April 1994 in Honduras) is a Honduran footballer.
+Marlon Roberto Ramírez Arauz (born 17 April 1994) is a Honduran footballer who plays as a midfielder for Honduran club Olancho and the Honduras national team.
 Besides Honduras, he has played in Egypt and the United States.

 Career

 Ramirez started his senior career with C.D.S.
 Vida.
 In 2013, he signed for Whitecaps 2 in the American USL Championship, where he made five league appearances and scored zero goals.
 After that, he played for Charleston Battery, Motagua, C.D.
 Victoria, Juticalpa, ENPPI SC, C.D.
 Honduras Progreso, C.D.
 Marathón, and Lobos UPNFM.

 On 14 January 2022, Machuca signed with FC Tulsa in the USL Championship.
 He was released by Tulsa following the 2022 season.